Blueberry17/advent-of-code-2015/README.md

 15. Itertools can be very, very useful.
 16. Always unpack enumerate into two values.
 17. Wow, combinations were used a lot in this AoC...
+18. It's crazy how easy these later days used to be.